 Last week, I spent some time dragging on a good cigar outside a small establishment where there were an number of people striding up and down the street looking for a burger, beer, and a NCAA tournament game to celebrate the end of a good day.

-As is often the case, there were a number of other characters that walked by, one pushing a bicycle attached to a trailer loaded with his belongings, wrapped in plastic and folded neatly in bundles.
+As one might expect in a big city, the street was full of unique characters, one pushing a bicycle attached to a trailer loaded with his belongings, wrapped in plastic and folded neatly in bundles.
 A second was screaming obscenities at a guy that brushed her has he passed by, and a third was having a spirited conversation, without the benefit of another person or a phone.

 Somewhere sandwiched between the street scenes, a call home, and my Facebook page, I decided to check the scores on ESPN.
 In doing so, I ran across an article written by Wright Thompson, featuring Ichiro Suzuki, formally a right fielder for the Mariners, Yankees, and Marlins.